 - Resources and assets are acquired economically, used efficiently and adequately protected.

-The Chief Audit Executive will report periodically to the Audit Committee of the State Board of Education regarding:
+The CAE will report periodically to the Committee regarding:

 - IAAS’s purpose, authority and responsibility